 And then with tears in their eyes, they both turned and started walking towards me.
 My father and mother reached out as if to pull me into their arms.
 I called them liars and told them not to touch me.
 I ran into my room, grabbed my suitcase and began packing.
 But, before I could finish, I broke into tears and started to shake.
 I could hear my mother’s crying grow louder as my parents slowly walked down the hall to my room.
 I sat on my bed and buried my head in my hands just as they entered my room and my father said, “Anna we love you.
 We have always loved you.
 We are so sorry, we should have told you this a long time ago.”
 My mother cried so hard she couldn’t say a word.

 Then my father knelt next to my bed and put one hand on my knee and, with the other, held my mother’s hand.
 My mother sat beside me on the bed, reached up and gently stroked my hair.
 We sat like that for what seemed an eternity.
 When we had all calmed down, they told me how I came to be their daughter.

 The next day I headed back to university, but, for some reason, I couldn’t focus.
 By the time the term ended, I decided I needed a break.
 A friend of mine told me about a job in Kabanino.
 The next day I applied over the phone and within two weeks was working at Kovar's Market.
 And the rest is history.

 Well, if you really want to know, I’ll give you the short story.
-I fell in love with the owner’s son, got married, had twins, and survived a civil war.
+I fell in love with the owner’s son, got married, had twin children Olive and Oliver, and survived a civil war.
 And through it all, both families, the Kovars and the Novaks, remained close and visited each other often.
 And then one morning all hell broke loose.